-And this is the general automated lead scoring setup inside of HubSpot.
+This is the general automated lead scoring setup inside of HubSpot.
 And so you can come in here, you can set up any and all positive or negative attributes that you want to.
 But what’s awesome is once you start pushing the CallRail data into HubSpot, you can actually use that to set up your lead scoring.

-So, I have three different examples here for you to look at, right?
+I have three different examples here for you to look at, right?
 So, maybe if I consider phone calls a high-value customer, I know they convert better, they’re more interested, I’m going to give those a good score and I’m going to give those a score of one, which is so helpful to the sales rep. But, hey, if the call duration is greater than 60 seconds, so they stuck around and had a long conversation with my sales rep or someone at my company, I definitely want to give them a high score.

-Or here… If the last thing they searched on the internet was my company’s name, obviously, my brand is top of mind, so I want to rate that lead score even higher.
+If the last thing they searched on the internet was my company’s name, obviously, my brand is top of mind, so I want to rate that lead score even higher.
 In CallRail, these are all of those contact properties that I was talking about that CallRail will update.
 So, I think it’s in your best effort if you’re already doing this kind of stuff inside of HubSpot, to utilize the phone call data to even take it one step further and really set up that really powerful marketing automation.

-And this stuff can be layered.
+This stuff can be layered.
 So, maybe you know that leads that come from Google Paid and search are really high value, so, okay.
 But then also, if a lead came from search, and they called, and the call was over a minute, I’m going to give them a score of eight.
 I’m going to really bump that lead to the top of the queue for my sales rep because that’s powerful.

-And so this real-time campaign feedback for the sales rep, they’re able to see what you value.
+This real-time campaign feedback for the sales rep, they’re able to see what you value.
 And you guys, I would recommend you work together to set this lead scoring up, so that way you, the marketer, aren’t just dictating what’s a good lead, and once again, getting into these fights, right?
 We’re trying to solve the sales and marketing problems.
 So, work together, create this stuff, but definitely include phone call data in your lead scoring because I think that’s only going to make you a better organization and help you close those really meaningful leads upfront.

 Segmenting leads and using HubSpot workflows with call data

-And so now, getting into the last piece of the puzzle and what I think is some of the really, really powerful stuff, and that is segmenting your leads and using HubSpot workflows with your call data.
+Getting into the last piece of the puzzle and what I think is some of the really, really powerful stuff, and that is segmenting your leads and using HubSpot workflows with your call data.
 So, what are HubSpot workflows?
 If you are not familiar with HubSpot workflows, whether it’s because you just haven’t set them up yet or you’re not using HubSpot, so, HubSpot workflows can help you trigger relevant and timely actions based on context.

-And, as I just showed you, once that CallRail data starts flowing into HubSpot, you can make that as your context.
+Once that CallRail data starts flowing into HubSpot, you can make that as your context.
 And so essentially, a Workflow is like an if-this-then-that sort of a thing.
 So, if a lead does this, then I need to trigger off the specific marketing or sales activities.
 So, this is a really, really powerful marketing automation piece that HubSpot does so well, and using the phone call data can just take it one step further.

-And so I know that a ton of marketers, it can be a struggle to really segment your audience, and so by using the CallRail data with your HubSpot workflows, you’re able to effectively do that and drive some really meaningful conversations from your sales team.
+It can be a struggle to really segment your audience, and so by using the CallRail data with your HubSpot workflows, you’re able to effectively do that and drive some really meaningful conversations from your sales team.
 So, some examples of things that you can do with HubSpot workflows, you can set contact properties.

-So, you can say, if a lead did this, set them as…mark them as an opportunity, mark them as a sales-qualified lead.
+If a lead did this, set them as…mark them as an opportunity, mark them as a sales-qualified lead.
 You can actually send out automated emails.
 You can alert your sales team.
 You can assign a lead to someone on your sales team.
 And then if you are doing things like webhooks, you can actually send… the CallRail data that we’re pushing into HubSpot, you can then push it from HubSpot to another third-party tool, which is going to be really helpful.

 Example #1: Setting contact properties

-So, first example I want to talk about is setting contact properties.
+First example I want to talk about is setting contact properties.
 The example I have laid out here, right?
 If the activity type is call, so if someone calls, a contact calls, it doesn’t matter whether they’re a new lead or an existing property, we want to go ahead and mark them as a marketing-qualified lead.

-And I set this up pretty quickly.
+I set this up pretty quickly.
 Obviously, as you can see, it’s only two steps, a two-step workflow.
 And I’m sure a lot of the workflows you guys are going to build out are going to be a little bit more intricate than this.
 And one thing that HubSpot does warn is if you set this up exactly as I’ve shown you, it’ll actually go back in and turn some of your current customers into marketing-qualified leads.

-So, you definitely want to add in a step there to kind of exclude based on who it is.
+You definitely want to add in a step there to kind of exclude based on who it is.
 But the point is that this is going to push those high-value customers, the ones that are calling in, to the top of the list and you’re going to be able to also do some great reporting on how many marketing-qualified leads you actually had because if you aren’t tracking phone calls, you’re not pushing it into HubSpot, you don’t have the full view of how many marketing-qualified leads you’re actually generating.

-And without CallRail, the conversation can go something like… “Oh, hey, we had 10 form fill-outs yesterday.
+Without CallRail, the conversation can go something like… “Oh, hey, we had 10 form fill-outs yesterday.
 Six of those were marketing qualified leads at a cost of $10 a lead.”
 But if you actually have CallRail, you’ll say, “Oh, we got 10 form fill-outs and 8 phone calls, and so we actually had 12 marketing-qualified leads at a cost of only…” I can’t do that math right now in my head, but let’s say $6 a lead.

-So, not only is it going to drive down your cost per lead, it’s going to improve your reporting.
+Not only is it going to drive down your cost per lead, it’s going to improve your reporting.
 And once again, it’s the power of automation doing all of it.

 Example #2: Sending out follow-up email to your leads

-So, let’s say you have a CallRail phone number set for a specific campaign.
+Let’s say you have a CallRail phone number set for a specific campaign.
 You can send out marketing campaign-specific emails, right?

-So, maybe I have a phone number for a special deal.
+Maybe I have a phone number for a special deal.
 Whenever someone calls that number and that’s the activity type and the marketing source, I could trigger the email that’s, like, explaining the deal.
 And the actual example that I have here.
 If a caller leaves a voicemail, maybe I want to create an email that says something along the lines of, “So sorry we missed your call.
 We’ll be in touch as soon as possible.”

-So, I want to mark them as a lead and send them that email, so that way, they don’t just think, “Oh, I called in and no one contacted me.I’m done here.I’m going to keep shopping around.”
+I want to mark them as a lead and send them that email, so that way, they don’t just think, “Oh, I called in and no one contacted me.I’m done here.I’m going to keep shopping around.”
 No. They might hopefully wait around for you guys, for someone to get in touch really soon.
 So, there’s a couple of different ways that you can use this specific example and I think they’re all really powerful.

 Example #3: Sending lead alerts to your sales reps

-So, going back to what I showed, like, way earlier when I was talking about lead turnover, the faster a sales rep can get to a lead, the more likely it is to convert.
+Going back to what I showed, like, way earlier when I was talking about lead turnover, the faster a sales rep can get to a lead, the more likely it is to convert.
 So, let’s say if the call is answered, it’s connected, it’s greater than 30 seconds, or 90 seconds, or whatever your company deems as a high-value lead customer.

-So if that happens, I want to create the task automatically for my sales reps to follow up so they don’t forget, then I’m going to send them an email that says, “You have a new lead.”
+If that happens, I want to create the task automatically for my sales reps to follow up so they don’t forget, then I’m going to send them an email that says, “You have a new lead.”
 And that way, they know what’s happening.
 So, even though sure, they probably answered the phone call and they talked to the lead, there’s still some follow-up that needs to be done, right?

 You don’t just have the call conversation and the sale’s over.
 There’s usually some extra pieces of the puzzle that go with that.
 So, this way, we’re automatically getting that top of mind for our sales rep and, once again, they’re not having to spend a portion of their day creating that task or putting in a calendar invite to send the email.
 We’ve done all that for them automatically out of the box, which is super, super helpful and going to keep those sales reps even more productive.